mikbeach/writing-docs/README.md

 # Writing Docs
 Curated list of links and resources to help write documentation.
+Split into three main categories; *Writing Style*, *High Level* and *Low Level* to allow you to curate your documentation for your audience.

 ## Writing Style
 - https://docs.microsoft.com/en-us/style-guide/welcome/ but specifically https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human